HarkjinDev/Security/Reverse/HackMe/Level4/readme.md

 my-pass
 ```

-This is not working, cuz you need to use nc(netcat) command in remote
+This is not working, cuz this level's concept is remote backdoor

+so you need to use nc(netcat) command in remote

 ```
 ┌──(root💀kali)-[~]